Cerebral palsy is a motor disability that can affect many different movements, including hand functions.

 Hand-arm bilateral intensive therapy is another method of treatment for one-sided hand impairment.

-Children with one-sided cerebral palsy can develop developmental disregard, which occurs when they only use their unaffected arm.
+Children with one-sided cerebral palsy can develop developmental disregard or learned non-use, which occurs when they only use their unaffected arm.

 To prevent developmental disregard, HABIT promotes the use of both hands at the same time to perform intensive activity-based training.